Utility Companies Utilize Predictive Weather Intelligence to Combat $150 Billion in Costs

 National Grid uses predictive weather insights to gain:

 - Access to up to the minute precipitation and fire index

 - Asset specific weather insights

 As a utility company, you need more than just the weather forecast.
-You need it well in advance, and you need it to show you the operational impact that the incoming weather will have on your business so you can use that information to your financial and operational advantage.
-Additionally, you need to be able to understand historical patterns across all of your hyperlocal assets and be able to monitor risks including wildfire, air quality, floods, road risk, and lightning.
+You need it well in advance, and you need the forecast to show you the operational impact that the incoming weather will have on your business so you can adapt that information to your financial and operational advantage.
+Additionally, you need to be able to understand historical patterns across all of your assets and be able to monitor risks including wildfire, air quality, floods, road risk, and lightning.

 For utility companies, there are a few key areas of focus most impacted by the weather where cost savings and efficiency are critical, which include: